PARENT HANDBOOK

 Peacefulness—we model and encourage kind and intentional communication.
 We encourage the development of friendships, community, and social and emotional maturity.
 The children learn that the forest is a sanctuary for respite and rejuvenation.

 Connection—we believe that we are a part of nature, not separate from it.
-We model and instill a deep love, wonder, and gratitude for nature and all its resources.
+We model and instill a deep love, wonder, and gratitude for nature and all of its gifts.
 This authentic connection to nature leads to caring for our forest and our natural environment.

 Teaching Philosophy and Curriculum

-Wildwood Forest School uses the well-established Cedarsong Way forest kindergarten method in all its facets and applications.
-We are also inspired by the Waldorf pedagogy, especially its gentle approach to academics, and its emphasis on seasonal rhythms, imaginative play, storytelling, song, and movement.
+Wildwood Forest School is inspired by the Cedarsong Way method and the Waldorf pedagogy, especially in its emphasis on seasonal rhythms, imaginative play, storytelling, song, and movement.
 We believe children learn best through direct experience with the natural world.
 Our goal is to tap into their sense of wonder about nature while teaching basic environmental and natural science principals.
 We promote individual empowerment and group bonding.
 We teach respect for all living beings and how to minimize our impact on the earth.

 Our program offers seasonal lessons from our Wildwood Forest School Curriculum as well as an emergent curriculum that flows organically from what nature presents us with that day.
 We have found that creating space for both short, structured lessons as well as a lot of free play and exploration is a good balance for all ages.